Standards

 • Rider B, a 56 year old woman, is riding the same event.
 Her Age Adjustment is 10:00.
 She rides the course in 01:07:30, so her AAT is 57:30.

 As you age and you hopefully keep racing, your Age Adjustment increases.
-This means that you can always compare your Age Adjusted Time to see if you’re improving against expectations.
+This means that you can always compare your Age Adjusted Time or Distance to see if you’re improving against expectations.

 Historic Note:

 ‘Standard’ times are a set of times for age, gender, distance and type of machine.
 If you beat your Standard time your actual time is subtracted, and you achieve a ‘Plus on Standard’.
-You will see these for historic competition results and they may still appear as we transition to age adjustments.
+You will see plus's used to rank riders in our results from 2022 and before.
+Plus's produce the same rank order as Age Adjustments.